Validation

 Body Validation

-Three body types, matching the JSON:API operation types:
+Three body types, matching the JSON:API operation types.
+Callbacks receive typed assertion objects:

 Single resource (create/update):